 Statistical analysis:

 The mean values of all the traits were analysed for their variance following the RCBD as outlined by Cochran and Cox [7].
-The descriptive statistics was conducted using WINDOSTAT version 9.2 software.
+The descriptive statistics was conducted using WINDOSTAT ( 9.2) software.
 Mahalanobis’ D2 analysis (as described by Mahalanobis [6]) was utilized to calculate the total genetic distance among the advanced breeding lines.
 Additionally, Tocher's method, as described by Rao [8], was employed to cluster the genotypes based on their similarities.

 Top of Form